rob550-docs/rob550-docs.github.io/index.md

 ---
-title: Home
+title: Welcome
 layout: home
 nav_order: 1
-last_modified_at: 2023-09-14 17:37:48 -0500
+last_modified_at: 2023-09-21 15:37:48 -0500
 ---

-Here is a temporary place to store all the rob550 instruction moving from mbot site.
+This site introduces the Mbot Classic, which combines a robotics control board with the NVIDIA Jetson Nano.